Managing Flying Risk – Supervision

 Introductory flights and trial lessons

-Please ensure the guidelines published in Section 10 of this document are always followed when introductory flights or trial lessons are taking place.
+Please ensure the first flight guidelines published here are always followed when introductory flights or trial lessons are taking place.

 Who can supervise?